Before beginning the application below, learn more about the summer funding available from career services.

 - Have your resume/CV reviewed and certified.

-Resumes/CVs must be reviewed and certified by Career Services during the 2020–2021 academic year prior to February 24, 2021 in order to be considered for Summer Funding.
+Resumes/CVs must be reviewed and certified by Career Services during the 2021–2022 academic year prior to the February 23, 2022 application deadline in order to be considered for Summer Funding.
 Certification can often take several trips to Career Services — start early to ensure your document is ready to go at the deadline.

 - Begin considering your summer plans.